On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: Introduction

 In the quest to find additional examples of compact quasi-Einstein metrics of constant scalar curvature, it is natural to ask whether or not there exist examples of quasi-Einstein metrics which have constant scalar curvature, but are not locally locally homogeneous.
 This would provide a new class of examples in addition to the ones studied by Chen-Liang-Zhu and Lim mentioned above.
 In higher dimensions, the answer to this question is ``yes".
 A class of examples of such metrics can be realized as circle bundles over a K\"ahler-Einstein base, which are studied by Kunduri and Lucietti in \cite{Kunduri12}.

 However, one of the main results in this paper is that the answer to the above question is ``no" in the three dimensional case.

-\begin{thm} Let $(M, g, X)$ be a quasi Einstein metric where $\mathrm{dim} \, M = 3$, $M$ is compact, $X \neq 0$, and $(M, g)$ has constant scalar curvature.
+\begin{thm} Let $(M, g, X)$ be a quasi Einstein metric where $\mathrm{dim} \, M = 3$, $M$ is compact, and $(M, g)$ has constant scalar curvature.
 Then $(M, g)$ is locally homogeneous. \end{thm}

-To obtain the above result, we use results from \cite{Cochran2024}, \cite{Bahuaud24}, and \cite{CostaFilho24}, which show that in the constant scalar curvature case, the vector field $X$ in a quasi-Einstein triple is a constant length Killing field.
+To obtain the above result, we use the fact that a compact quasi-Einstein metric of constant scalar curvature must have $X$ Killing.
+This result was first shown by Ghosh in Theorem 4.2 of \cite{Ghosh20}.
+In fact, it follows from equation (5.18) of \cite{Ghosh20} that the converse is also true, and so the conditions of $(M,g)$ having constant scalar curvature and $X$ being Killing are equivalent in the compact case (see also \cite{Cochran2024} and \cite{CostaFilho24}, whose authors were unaware of Ghosh's results at the time of publication).
+As shown in \cite{Bahuaud24}, it also follows that $X$ has constant length and that the integral curves of $X$ are geodesics, in addition to being Killing.
+Thus, a compact quasi-Einstein metric $(M,g,X)$ of constant scalar curvature necessarily admits a constant length Killing field (namely $X$).
 In Section 2, we outline how, in the three dimensional case, this shows that there exists a Sasakian structure of constant $\phi$-sectional curvature.
 We then invoke a classification due to Tanno in \cite{Tanno69} to conclude that Theorem \ref{thm:1} holds.

 Since there exists a constant length Killing field in the constant scalar curvature case, $M$ admits either an $S^1$ action or an $\mathbb{R}$ action by isometries generated by the flow of $X$ (depending on whether or not the integral curves generated by $X$ are closed or open, respectively).
 If we assume that this action is a free $S^1$ action, there exists a Riemannian submersion $\pi: M \to B$ with totally geodesic $S^1$ fibers (the fact that the integral curves of $X$ are geodesics in this case in also covered in the result stated in \cite{Bahuaud24}).
 We discuss this in more detail in Section 5, in particular, how it relates to the three dimensional case.